Culture Change in the Workplace: Why Discussing Sexual Harassment Prevention is Important

 Witnesses to workplace incidents often misperceive their coworkers as being more tolerant of harassment than they actually are, and the fear of breaching this incorrectly perceived social norm often leads witnesses to avoid intervention.
 This, in turn, further reinforces a misperception on the part of those who commit harassment that cultural norms tolerate this behavior.

 Through social norms marketing, communications to employees close the gap between these misperceived social norms and reality: they convey that the majority of people want to foster healthy relationships, and don’t approve of harassment, and want their coworkers to step in to help.
 Reinforcing the true norms of the healthy majority through workplace communications helps reassure witnesses that intervention would be supported, and encourages all to engage in more positive behavior–and helps redefine workplace culture, and ultimately prevent sexual harassment in the workplace.

 Bystander intervention training then builds upon this foundation of positive messaging about true workplace norms and this powerful call to action to give employees specifically, action-oriented tools for responding when faced with a situation that could damage workplace culture.
 By arming employees with what to say and do when they witness workplace misconduct–and supporting them when they use these tools–workplace culture will be profoundly changed.

-Ultimately, culture change dominates our conversations around sexual harassment prevention because it works.
+Ultimately, creating culture change in the workplace dominates our conversations around sexual harassment prevention because it’s effective.
 Unlike past efforts, it’s not another new tactic or tool, but an obvious goal that we now have the means and motivation to see through.